PSU3D0/quickscript/README.md

 **quickscript** is an opinionated microframework designed for **single-file agent/worker scripts**.
 It provides robust guardrails for the trickiest parts of scripting—such as querying external data, mutating state, and handling side effects—while remaining as lightweight and flexible as possible.
 With a **pydantic-first** approach, your scripts become self-documenting, type-safe, and even serializable—unlocking powerful possibilities like automatic spec generation and easy frontend conversion.

+### Who is this for?

+1. You're using pydantic as either a first or second-order dependency in your project
+2. You use LLM's or agent systems to heavily automate your coding workflow
+3. You want to ensure your scripts have strong type safety, particularly around consequential actions like data mutation, side effects, and external interactions
+4. You want to minimize abstractions and dependency overhead.

 ---

 ## Features ✨